 As useful as the regular Start menu is, Windows 10 also has a SECRET Start Menu (its boring name is the 'Quick Link Menu') .
 You can access it using, of course, the Windows key.
 If you press the Windows key and the letter X (Win + X) at the same time, the Secret Menu is revealed!

 The Secret Start Menu has a bunch of quick shortcuts to some of the most useful system tools in Windows.
 Even better, you can invoke any of these commands with a single keystroke.
 Take a look at the menu above.
 See how each command has one letter underlined?

 If you hit Win + X, then the underlined letter, you'll launch the corresponding application.
 It's one of the fastest ways to access commonly-used system apps.
 Let's try it.
 Do Now: try using the keyboard combinations below to launch different system apps:

-- Win + X, then P (launches the Control Panel)
+- Win + X, then T (launches the task manager)

 - Win + X, then E (launches the File Explorer)

-- Win + X, then F (launches Programs and Features)
+- Win + X, then F (launches Apps and Features)